How Couples Can Repair After Conflict: Real Tools for Real Relationships

 • Blame and defensiveness

-• Stonewalling or shutting down
+• Stonewalling or emotional shutdown

-• Escalating arguments over seemingly small issues
+• Escalating arguments about small issues

 • “Can we take a break and come back to this?”

-• “I’m sorry, that came out wrong.”
+• “I’m sorry.
+That came out wrong.”

 • “Let me try that again.”

-The Gottman Repair Checklist: A Practical Tool
+The Gottman Repair Checklist

-I Feel...
+I Feel

 • “I feel overwhelmed and need a moment.”